GSA-TTS/FAC/backend/util/load_public_dissem_data/README-prepare_prod_data_for_local.md

 ./prepare_prod_data_for_local.bash YOUR_EMAIL
 ```

-The email address needs to be an active user in the FAC data dump.
+The email address needs to be an active user in the FAC data dump and will prompt you for a CF login.
+Do so, and select `3. gsa-tts-oros-fac` for org and `3. production` for space.

-Once you run the script, run steps 2, 3, 4, 5, 6, and 7 in order.
+Once logged in, you will be prompted with a selection menu.
+To create the dump, run steps 1 through 5 in order.
+To truncate your tables, run 6.
+To load a dump, run 7.

 If you are feeling bold, select the option for running everything straight through.
 This runs steps 2-7.